 Choose what you want to visit and plan your trip accordingly.
 To help plan your trip I would like to make some suggestions for your itinerary.
 I chose the most beautiful places of Transylvania which should be included on your list.

-Let me tell you few words about each of them.
+Let me tell you a few words about each of them.

-This is an emblematic city located near the Carpathian Mountains with beautiful landscapes and many things to see around.
-I would recommend you to book few nights in Brasov and from there to visit the neighbourhood.
+Brasov is an emblematic city located near the Carpathian Mountains with beautiful landscapes and many things to see around when you visit Transylvania if you have time.
+I would recommend you to book a few nights in a hotel in Brasov and from there to visit the neighbourhood.
 Start with a tour of Brasov which must include Tampa Mountain, Black Church and the narrowest street in Europe.
 After that, you can rent a car or book daily tours to the spots and mountain resorts around the city.
+Also, bear in mind that on the way to Sibiu you can visit the Dracula Castle also called Bran Castle.

 There are a lot of fortresses in Romania.
-Rasnov is one of the most beautiful and well restored place!
-The fortress was built in the 13th century and is located on a high rock very close to Brasov.
-Due to recent restauration which keep the medieval elements, tourists who visit Romania and visit Transylvania can have a clear image of how a medieval Romanian fortress looked like!
+Rasnov is one of the most beautiful and well-restored place!
+The fortress was built in the 13th century and is located near the village on a high rock very close to Brasov.
+Due to recent restoration which keep the medieval elements, tourists who visit Romania and visit Transylvania can have a clear image of how a medieval Romanian fortress looked like!

-This is the place where Prince Charles have a house!
+Viscri is the place where Prince Charles has a house!
 It is located on the road between Brasov to Sighisoara.
-The place is representative for village life!
+The place is representative for the village life!
 Medieval houses with unpaved roads full of domestic animals are iconic for this village.
-Sleeping in a traditional house and eating organic food directly from local farms are some of the things you should include on your to do list when visit Romania.
+Sleeping in a traditional house and eating organic food directly from local farms are some of the things you should include on your to-do list when visit Romania.

 The medieval city of Sighisoara is a UNESCO World Heritage Site.
 Traditional houses with narrow streets are representative for this city.
 It is a truly hidden gem!
-If you visit Transylvania take some time for visiting Sighisoara.
-Don’t miss the Clock Tower, the Covered Stairs and the fortress!
+If you visit Transylvania for dracula take some time for visiting Sighisoara the birthplace of dracula and vampire stories.
+Don’t miss the Clock Tower that measures time precisely with medieval technology, the Covered Stairs and the old town fortress!
 From the fortress you have a wonderful panorama over the city so it worth the effort to climb the stairs up there!

 Did you know that Sighisoara is the birthplace of Count Dracula?
 Yes, it is!
 If you are a fan of vampires you definitely have to visit this place!

-This village is located close to Sighisoara and is important for Transylvania region because of its Fortified Church.
-Here is one of the best preserved churches of this kind from the region and one of the oldest villages in Transylvania.
-Information about Biertan were found in documents dated the 13th century.
+Located close to Sighisoara you should definitely consider visiting the Biertan village when you visit Transylvania.
+It is important for the Transylvania region because of its Fortified Church.
+In this town you find one of the best-preserved churches of this kind from the region and one of the oldest village in Transylvania.
+Information about Biertan was found in documents dated the 13th century.
 Let me tell you an interesting fact!
-Near the walls of the church there is a matrimonial prison.
+Near the walls of the church, there is a matrimonial prison.
 Couples who wanted to divorce were locked in this prison and forced to spend time together to be sure they want to end their marriage.
 So, think twice before you want to divorce!
 Hi-hi!

-Another German settlement which should be included on your list when visit Transylvania is Sibiu.
-The city center still have the medieval walls which surrounded the area hundreds of year ago.
+Another German settlement which should be included on your list when visit Transylvania is Sibiu city and near village.
+The city center still has the medieval walls, that resisted the test of time, walls which surrounded the area hundreds of years ago.
 The city was built on two levels: Upper Town and Lower Town connected by a metal bridge.
-The central square with its medieval buildings made from Sibiu a must see destination.
-If you pass around, don’t miss the Village Museum!
-It is exactly what you need to see in order to understand how Romanian people used to live and work.
+The central town square with its medieval buildings made Sibiu a must-see destination.
+It is easy to find a hotel near the old town – we chose to stay at Ramada Sibiu Hotel – read our full review of Ramada Sibiu Hotel here.
+If you pass around, don’t miss the village Museum in Sibiu !
+It is exactly what you need to see in order to understand how Romanian people used to live and work a long time ago.

 Turda Salt Mine ( Salina Turda)